Huang-Raoyi/Huang-Raoyi.github.io/index.md

 I am fortunate to work with [Sherry Tongshuang Wu](https://www.cs.cmu.edu/~sherryw/) for NLP dataset characterization.
 I'm a versatile AI & Software Engineer interested in developing State-of-the-Art AI Solutions for anyone to use and adapt.
 I have experiences in LLM application and Evaluation, Open-domain Chatbot System, and Time-series Data Prediction. -->

 Hello!
-I’m an Account Solution Architect at Amazon Web Services, dedicated to bridging technological gaps with innovative AI solutions.
+I’m an Account Solution Architect at Amazon Web Services, dedicated to bridging technological gaps with innovative AI solutions. <br>

 My expertise spans large language model applications, conversational AI, time-series data prediction, and image generation.
-Committed to facilitating digital transformation, I aim to seamlessly integrate AI technologies within industry practices, enhancing efficiency and innovation.
+Committed to facilitating digital transformation, I aim to seamlessly integrate AI technologies within industry practices, enhancing efficiency and innovation. <br>

 If you’re interested in leveraging AI to transform your business operations, I’d love to connect and explore how we can collaborate to achieve your goals.

 <!--- ## Research Interests --->